Mukhammedali22/Numerical-Methods-for-MCM-Fall-2022/README.md

 - **Lecture Materials**: Notes, slides, and additional resources from the lectures.
 - **Laboratory Works**: Practical assignments and projects to apply the concepts learned.

+## Programming languages
+The methods are implemented using Python and C++.

 ## Goal
 The primary goal of this repository is to introduce you to these essential numerical methods, providing a solid foundation for further study and application in computational mathematics.